questdb/py-tsbs-benchmark/README.md

   ILP Buffer size: 465.19 MiB: 8.89 MiB/sec.
 ```

-In profiling we found out that this was dominated (over 90% of time) by
+During profiling, we found out that this was dominated (over 90% of the time) by
 iterating through the pandas dataframe and *not* the `.row()` method itself.

 The new [`sender.dataframe()`](https://py-questdb-client.readthedocs.io/en/latest/api.html#questdb.ingress.Sender.dataframe)